 Debian is a Unix-like computer operating system and Linux distribution that is composed entirely of free and open-source software.
-Debian can be downloaded from the Debian Project website.
+Debian can be downloaded from The Debian Project's website.

 Is any kind of biometric data collected (health, heart, voice, etc.)?